dafny-lang/blog/_posts/2023-11-01-automated-test-generation-chess-puzzles-with-dafny.markdown

 {% include test-generation-svgs/block-no-inlining/1.svg %}
 </center>

 The image on the right shows a checkmate and the image on the left corresponds to the absence of either a checkmate or a check.
-These two tests cover all the statement within the test entry method and, therefore, provide complete statement coverage.
-Dafny is not always guaranteed to generate the minimum number of tests required for complete coverage but it does so here.
+These two tests cover all the statement within the test entry method and, therefore, provide complete statement coverage of that method.
+Dafny is not always guaranteed to generate the minimum number of tests required for complete coverage but here it does just that.
 Note that there is no test for the case in which the king is checked but can escape.
 Dafny could have generated such a test but under the block coverage criterion it is not required to do so, provided it can achieve full coverage by other means.

 To expand the set of tests Dafny generates we can instead prompt it to target path-coverage - the most expensive form of coverage Dafny supports.
 The relevant command is